blablaablaa/cuda_adv_lib_capstone_project/README.md

 | excl. io | 1795590019     | 7153745        |
 | **gpu**  | **1391767538** | **5544890**    |

-### What else?

-There is much more that could be optimized:

-- Use of pinned memory
-- Implementation using `int` quantization
-- Potential use of asynchronous operations
-- Inclusion of mem copy operations into the cuda graph
-- Batch processing
-- Multithreading on CPU to optimize I/O performance
-- ...

-However, since I already have spent quite some time with this project, I will stop here for now.

 ## Project Overview and Build Instructions

 ### Code Organization